Ukraine crisis: 'Our goal is to avoid a war in Europe,' says Germany's Scholz | DW | 08.02.2022

 Macron is seeking to revive the "Normandy Format" peace talks — aimed at bringing to an end fighting in eastern Ukraine, in which more than 14,000 people have died.

-Leaders from the quartet last met in Paris in 2019.
+Leaders from the "Normandy Format" last met in Paris in 2019.
 However, envoys from the four countries involved — France, Germany, Russia and Ukraine — are to meet on Thursday in Berlin.

 It also follows Scholz's meeting with US President Joe Biden on Monday where the pair threatened Russia with grave consequences if it invades Ukraine.